 The Civil War.
 Spring 2019, Indiana State University.
 This course will focus on the cultural, political, and social history of the U.S. Civil War as a way of exploring issues of causation, memory, trauma, and sensory experience.

 The Long Nineteenth Century.
-Summer 2019, Indiana University–Southeast (two sections).
+Summer 2019, Indiana University–Southeast.
 This graduate-level course, designed for dual-enrollment high school history teachers in the state of Indiana, engages with the major historiographical issues in nineteenth-century U.S. history, ranging from the history of capitalism, to emancipation, to the often-forgotten status of Native Americans in this period.

 Facts, Hoaxes, and Fake News (or, the History of Bullshit): I taught this interdisciplinary seminar in the Fall of 2018 through Indiana University’s Collins Honors College.
 It challenged students to consider “bullshit” as a unique epistemic category along the lines of Philosopher Harry Frankfurt’s claim that bullshit is a claim made for a purpose that is indifferent to truth.
 It was built into three units: an information literacy unit focused on reorienting students’ relationship to media by building fact checking habits; a unit on U.S. media history from the eighteenth century to the present; and a final unit examining different genres of bullshit such as conspiracy theories, “fake history,” and the paranormal.
 The class involved assignments such as a “Bullshit inventory,” writing a piece of fake news, and an “Unessay.”